hitoshitoshi/Social-Media-Bot-Classification/README.md

 ## 2. Experimental Question

-> How does replacing missing values with zeroes or the most common value for that feature affect model performance in neural networks compared to decision tree models?
+How does replacing missing values with zeroes or the most common value for that feature affect model performance in neural networks compared to decision tree models?

 ## 3. Dataset

 The data for this project comes from the "Users vs Bots Classification" dataset on Kaggle, which can be found here:
 [https://www.kaggle.com/datasets/juice0lover/users-vs-bots-classification/data](https://www.kaggle.com/datasets/juice0lover/users-vs-bots-classification/data)

-To use this project, please download the dataset and place it in the `data/raw/` directory.

 ## 4. Methods and Models